jimcrayne/OldNorseHub/README.md

 Dipthongs:
 ----------

-RULE: p_dip_ei - ei, the 'ay' of bay
+RULE: p_vDip_ei - ei, the 'ay' of bay
-RULE: p_dip_ey - ey, ON e + y, /ø̯y/ or /ɛ̯y/
+RULE: p_vDip_ey - ey, ON e + y, /ø̯y/ or /ɛ̯y/
-RULE: p_dip_au - au, as the 'ow' in English: now
+RULE: p_vDip_au - au, as the 'ow' in English: now

         Notes: